rbrt-weiler/go-module-xmcnbiclient/README.md

 ## How to use the module

+`go get gitlab.com/rbrt-weiler/go-module-xmcnbiclient` (or update using the `-u` flag) the module and start coding.
 A minimal Go program that uses the module might look as follows.

 <pre>
 package main